jidicula/random-standup/README.md

 ## Usage

-1. Get the tool with `GO111MODULE=on go get -u github.com/jidicula/random-standup`
+1. Get the tool with `go install github.com/jidicula/random-standup@latest`

 2. Create a team roster in a TOML file, following the format in `example-roster.toml`: